sonyafenge/dashboard/docs/design/centaurus-dashboard-enhancement.md

 Earlier dashboard go-client was able to connect to only one api-server of Arktos cluster, the modified dashboard client will be able to communicate to multiple api-server which allow dashboard service to fetch all details of all RPs and TPs.

+Also, system is default tenant in tenant partition, with multiple TPs, cluster will have multiple system tenant.
+It is confusing for dashboard client to perform operations on particular system tenant of tenant partition.
+So, Added API calls which will include the tenant partition's name so that dashboard client will pick the correct system tenant for a particular tenant partition.

 ## Dashboard detailed Design

 ##### 1. Login Page